emirhansirkeci/metadata-generator/README.md

 # Basic Metadata Generator

-I wrote this app for personal usage and i know everything is looks like spaghetti...
-Because i wrote for myself and i didn't pay attention of my code.
+Welcome to my spaghetti coded metadata generator.
+(I wrote this for personal use)